samtron1412/docs/software/sublime.md

 | Search using current selection  | Ctrl+e       |
 | Replace using current selection | Ctrl+Shift+e |

+### Multiline search

+You can type in multiline search patterns into search panels.
+To enter newline character, press `Ctrl+Enter`

 # File Navigation and File Management
 ## Goto Anything